adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

+* When invoke-graphrequest creates an object through post, it should add the id to the uri for the itemcontext
 * Allow id to be emitted for new-graphobject
 * Add request builder in sdk and in this module
 * Add New-GraphFilter